Illegal immigration to Singapore: Overstaying

 In 2019, a Malaysian man who had overstayed in Singapore since 1995 was sentenced to six months' imprisonment in addition to a S$2,000 fine.
 64-year-old Choo Juan Suan had entered Singapore without a valid pass around July 1995.
 ICA officers arrested him at a flat in Tiong Bahru that previous year after he failed to provide evidence that he was in Singapore legally other than producing a Malaysian passport.

 In 2021, a Malaysian man who became an overstayer in Singapore after his work permit was canceled subsequently decided to go on a crime spree, including theft and fraud.
 Consequently, 26-year-old Song Yin was arrested and subsequently sentenced to two months and seven weeks' jail in addition to three strokes of the cane.

 That same year, a Malaysian man was arrested after 20 years on the run for smuggling illegal immigrants into Singapore.
 46-year-old Siva Kumar Ramachandram was arrested by the Corrupt Practices Investigation Bureau (CPIB) as his original crime involved bribing a CISCO officer at the border checkpoint between Singapore and Malaysia.
 The officer was convicted that year for corruption and sentenced to 1 year imprisonment and fined S$2,800.
 Siva was given an additional six months' imprisonment on top of his original sentence of five years and 12 strokes of the cane which he had jumped while on bail.

 In 2022, a Malaysian man who overstayed in Singapore for about 7 years was sentenced to 14 months' imprisonment and three strokes of the cane for cheating and immigration offenses.
-40-year-old Er Chern Siew had came to Singapore to find a job, but without a vaild work permit, he couldn't work legally.
+40-year-old Er Chern Siew had come to Singapore to find a job, but without a valid work permit, he couldn't work legally.
 He subsequently decided to work ad-hoc jobs illegally such as a salesman and attempted to avoid detection by continuously moving his place of residence throughout Singapore.
 He then engaged in rental scams, cheating 14 individuals totaling S$10,450 and was arrested after a victim filed a police report against him.